Australian Idol: Semi-finals

 Over different seasons, the number of semi-finalists varied between 24 and 40, with between 8 and 10 contestants.
 For the first seven seasons, each semi-final was spread over two nights.
 On the first night, each semi-finalist sang a song, and was critiqued by each judge.
 Then over the next day, the public voted (by phone or SMS).
 The second night was results night, and the top 2 or 3 went through to the top 12.
 There was also included a "wild card" semi-final, to give some contestants a second chance to make the top 12.

 For seasons 1 to 3, each semi-final took a week, with performances on Sunday night and results on Monday night.
 For seasons 4 onwards, the semi-finals were all in a single week, because there was greater viewer interest in the finals than the semi-finals.

 The formats for the different seasons were:

-Season 1 had 5 semi-finalis of 8 contestants each.
+Season 1 had 5 semi-finals of 8 contestants each.
 The top 2 in each semi-final made the top 12.
 A wild card round decided 2 more finalists (it turned out to be 3 after one contestant withdrew) - one judges' choice, two by public vote.

 Seasons 2 and 3 had 3 semi-finals of 10 contestants each, with the top 3 in each semi-final making the top 12.
 Then a further 3 were progressed from the wild card round (2 by judges' choice, 1 by public vote).
 (The wild card episode in the 3rd season had a little twist, when the judges announced a third person, namely, Roxanne Lebrasse, who also had the 2nd highest number of votes, would be included in the finals, making it a Top 13.)

-Seasons 4, 5, 6 and 7 had 4 semi-finals of 6 contestants each, with the top 2 in each semi-final making the top 12.
+Seasons 4-7 had 4 semi-finals of 6 contestants each, with the top 2 in each semi-final making the top 12.
 Then a further 4 made the Top 12 from the wild card round.
 Seasons 4 and 5 had same gender semi-finals, while Season 6 had 3 males and 3 females in each semi-final.
 For the wild card show, Seasons 4 and 6 selected 3 by judges' choice and 1 by public vote; Season 5 selected 2 by judges' choice and 2 by public vote;.

 Season 8 had 3 semi-finals of 8 contestants each, with the judges putting 4 from each through to the top 12, on the same night.
+There was no public voting and no wild card round.

+Seasons 9-11 had 3 semi-finals of 8 contestants each, with the judges putting 4 from each through to the top 12, on the same night.
 There was no public voting and no wild card round.

 For the first five seasons, contestants who made the semi-finals in previous seasons were not eligible to audition.
 From the 2008 season onwards, only Top 12 contestants from previous seasons were ineligible.